tesseract-robotics/tesseract/gh_pages/_source/getting_started_doc.rst

 Getting Started
 ===============

+.. note:: Instructions are intended for installation on the Ubuntu 20.04 Focal operating system.

 Before installing Tesseract and it's dependencies, make sure you have the most up to date packages: ::

   sudo apt-get update